Tom Ojienda Biography: Age, Career, Family, Education & 2026 Political Ambitions

 Conclusion

-Tom Ojienda at 70 is a man in an interesting position — accomplished enough to rest on a distinguished career, but clearly unwilling to do so.
-His journey from Kisumu to the Law Society of Kenya’s presidency, and now toward a potential governorship, reflects a life spent believing that expertise should be applied, not just admired.
-The controversies around his political methods in 2026 do not erase his professional legacy, but they do add a layer of complexity to how he will be remembered — not just as a legal giant, but as a political figure navigating a deeply competitive landscape.
+Sen. Prof. Tom Odhiambo Ojienda, SC, MP at 56 is a man at an interesting crossroads — accomplished enough to rest on a distinguished career, but clearly unwilling to do so.
+His journey from Kisumu to the Law Society of Kenya’s presidency, and then to the Senate, reflects a life spent believing that expertise should be applied, not merely admired.
+The ongoing debates around his political positioning in 2026 do not erase his professional legacy; they add a layer of complexity to how he will be remembered — not just as a legal giant, but as a political figure navigating a deeply competitive landscape.
 How that chapter ends remains genuinely open.

 Frequently Asked Questions (FAQs)

-1. Who is Tom Ojienda?
-Professor Tom Ojienda is a Kenyan Senior Counsel, legal academic, and politician from Kisumu.
-He is a former President of the Law Society of Kenya and a candidate in Kisumu County’s gubernatorial race.
+Sen. Prof. Tom Odhiambo Ojienda, SC, MP is a Kenyan Senior Counsel, legal academic, Senator for Kisumu County, and politician.
+He is a former President of the Law Society of Kenya and a prominent figure in Kisumu County politics.

-5. What is Tom Ojienda’s professional title?
-He holds the designation of Senior Counsel (SC) — one of the highest honors in Kenya’s legal profession — and is also a professor with a background in legal academia.
+His correct and full designation is Sen. Prof. Tom Odhiambo Ojienda, SC, MP.
+He holds the designation of Senior Counsel (SC) — one of the highest honours in Kenya’s legal profession is a Professor with a background in legal academia, and serves as Senator for Kisumu County.

 Editorial Notice